RIR360/development/journal/2025/june.md

 - Remember you have to maintain both life and work.
 - Be careful about the guilt, it can make you feel uncomfortable.
 - Even you done a lot but if your mind is not convinced you'll feel incomplete.
+- You can convince your mind by touching everything's on the table.